joinpursuit/Pursuit-Core-Web/data-structures-&-algorithms/linked-lists/README.md

 ];
 ```

 When we press undo, we would remove `type some words`.
 However, that means that every item after this would need to be shifted over one. `Press enter` would now be in position `0` and everything else would move up.
 We would also need a way to implement `redo` with ... a second array to store what we undid - this seems rather cumbersome.
-Again, with a small data set we can use an array without worry.
-However if our application is beginning to run slow, we have to think of different ways to approach the problem.
+Again, with a small data set we can use an array as we are used to, without worry.
+However, if our functionality is beginning to run slow, we have to think of different ways to approach the problem.

-If we were to use a linked list, if someone were to undo `type some words` the head would just move to `press enter`, none of the other elements have to move around.
-We are leaving `type some words` for the moment, in case we want to do `redo`, which would just move the `head` pointer back to where it was.
-(We would also write additional logic to clear out some of the nodes - but that is beyond these basics).
+In comparison, if we used a linked list, if a user were to undo `type some words` the head would just move to `press enter`, none of the other elements have to move around.
+We don't need to delete `type some words` for the moment, in case we want to do `redo`, we could write logic to just move the `head` pointer back to where it was.
+(We could also write additional logic to clear out some of the nodes - but that is beyond these basics).

 Linked lists can be used as building blocks for stacks, queues and other data structures.